 to improve the development, maintenance, and performance of software

 systems.
-I am particularly interested in the application of type
+I am particularly interested in type theory for software

 Most of my publications are available online.

 Frequently asked questions about prerequisites and waitlists for Functional Programming (15-150).